-“We severely underestimate the extent to which young Ghanaians are compelled by the idea of a motivating national project.”
 Luckily, Ghana’s history provides ample fodder for myth-making.
 Kwame Nkrumah is still remembered fondly across the continent for his leading role in emancipation struggles across the continent, and Ghanaians still hold in high esteem Kofi Annan, the seventh Secretary-General of the United Nations and winner of the 2001 Nobel Peace Prize.

 In our 60th year, I am hopeful for the political and civil willingness to begin to articulate an idea of Ghanaian excellence that young Ghanaians can rally around and aspire to.

 A few places to restart

 Ghana’s 60th Independence Day celebrations will be led by a popular new government headed by president Nana Akufo-Addo.
 While president Akufo-Addo’s to-do list is almost certainly extremely long, here’re a list of issues this millennial would like to see his administration make progress on.